Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 Packing a backpack seems like a no brainer.

-Hmm, perhaps there's a bit more to packing a hiking backpack than you'd first think.
+Wow, perhaps there's a bit more to packing a hiking backpack than you'd first think.

-Wondering if you've got all of the best hiking gear?
+Here's all of the best hiking gear.

 how to pack your backpack pointers, in three easy steps.

 The very first step in learning how to pack your backpack might be counter-intuitive:

-To reduce the volume of your gear as much as possible as you're packing a backpack, use stuff sacks and compression sacks.
+To reduce the volume of your bulky gear as much as possible as you're packing a backpack, use stuff sacks and compression sacks.

 Stuff gets stuffed into your stuff bags, you pull the draw string closed and lock it with a plastic cord lock, and voila! everything is in one neat, compact parcel.